• Chiropractic During Pregnancy •

 If you have to sit at a computer for long hours make sure that your workstation is ergonomically sound to maximise comfort and support.

-How Can Chiropractic Helps Back Pain From Pregnancy?
+How Can Chiropractic Help Back Pain During Pregnancy?

 Chiropractic treatment is an extremely safe and effective means of treating the mother without placing any risk to the baby.
 It can be helpful right up until the day of delivery to provide relief to any low back pain issues.